-The ABMI works closely with a wide range of stakeholders and Indigenous Communities to consistently understand their changing needs.
-Our stakeholders include industry, resource managers, government, landowners, scientific researchers, the media, and Alberta's public; and we actively engage and collaborate with First Nations and Métis communities.
+The ABMI works closely with a wide range of stakeholders and Indigenous communities to consistently understand their changing needs.
+Our stakeholders include industry, resource managers, government, landowners, scientific researchers, the media, and Alberta's public; we actively engage and collaborate with First Nations and Métis communities.

-The ABMI puts great value on face-to-face communications and connecting with Albertans whether it is at the Cattle trail at the Calgary Stampede, through targeted meetings or media interviews.
+We put great value on face-to-face communications and connecting with Albertans whether it is at the Cattle trail at the Calgary Stampede, through targeted workshops, or in media interviews.

 We regularly connect with the community through our:

 The ABMI Report Series: The Status of Biodiversity in Alberta

 The ABMI regularly develops and releases reports on the status or health of biodiversity in different regions across the province.
-Reports can be on specific areas such as the oil sands region, land use planning regions, natural regions, groups of species and human footprint in the province.
+Reports can be on specific areas such as the Oil Sands Region, land use planning regions, or natural regions; on particular groups of species; and on human footprint across the province.

-Reports are developed through consultation with the environmental community, industry and government.
-Our goal is to maintain our value neutral and relevant reports that will serve the community.
+Reports are developed through consultation with the environmental community, industry, and government.
+Our goal is to maintain value neutral and relevant reporting that will serve the community.
 Reports are centered on the ABMI’s Intactness Index and include a combination of base statistics, data analysis and summaries.

-To view our latest reports, please see publications.
+To view our latest reports, please visit Online Reporting.